 5. Preparing Interview Questions

-Tailored interview questions are critical for evaluating candidates accurately, but building them from scratch for every role eats time.
-ChatGPT generates role-specific behavioral and technical questions faster than searching through generic question banks - and it can adapt them for different seniority levels, team structures, and technical domains in seconds.
+Role-specific interview questions are critical for evaluating candidates accurately, but building them from scratch for every role eats time.
+Generating them through ChatGPT is faster than searching through generic question banks - and the tool adapts them for different seniority levels, team structures, and technical domains in seconds.

 Prompt: